PriNova/codypy/README.md

    pip install -r requirements.txt
    ```

 1. Rename the provided `env.example` file to `.env` and set the `SRC_ACCESS_TOKEN` value to your API key and the path `BINARY_PATH` to where the cody agent binary should be downloaded and accessed.
-Use the following command in Linux to rename you file:
+Use the following command in Linux to rename your file:
    ```
    mv env.example .env
    ```